mryap/Programming-for-Big-Data-Assignment/README.md

 - the presentation of the final analysis results along with any associated annotations and supplementary information

 # What is included here
-The Python code that process the data.
+The Python code that process the World Development Indicators data from The World Bank.
 The analysis of the data in Word Doc is not hosted here.